Find Affordable College Courses

 While working on their Associate Degree, health and medical administrative services majors at Pearl River Community College accumulate an average of around $16,693 in student debt.

-A rank of #2 on this year’s list means Holmes Community College is a great place for health and medical administrative services students working on their online associate degree.
+Out of the 7 online programs at schools in Mississippi that were part of this year’s ranking, Holmes Community College landed the # 2 spot on the list.
 Holmes Community College is a small public school located in the rural area of Goodman.

 Of the 35 students majoring in health and medical administrative services at Holmes Community College, 3% are male and 97% are female.